-BWP has 12 multi-tenanted large format retail properties.
-Property management is outsourced for 10 of these properties to professional property management companies through a property management agreement.
+Property management is outsourced for most of the multi-tenanted properties to professional property management companies through a property management agreement.

 As well as their leasing responsibilities, the property management companies are responsible for delivery of each property's day-to-day services such as cleaning, security, waste management, landscaping, repairs and maintenance.